Investor Education: DIVIDENDS

 Growth Ability Under Fire: I have discussed above why the companies are willing to pay the dividend rather than doing something different like investing money into expanding the business or even repurchasing its own share back and increasing the price of its stock.

-Example of the known stocks that are NOT willing to pay the dividends: Alphabet (GOOG), Facebook (FB), Amazon (AMZN), Biogen (BIIB), Tesla (TSLA).
+Examples of the known stocks that are NOT willing to pay dividends: Alphabet (GOOG), Facebook (FB), Amazon (AMZN), Biogen (BIIB), Tesla (TSLA).

 To be honest, I don’t care “why”.
 I just buy a great stock, ETF, or CEF, and collect my dividends.
-No doubts, dividend-paying companies need to be thoroughly researched, like any investment.
-But adding them to your portfolio and allowing the compounding interest working to your advantage, could be the answer to defending your portfolio.
+No doubt, dividend-paying companies need to be thoroughly researched, like any investment.
+But adding them to your portfolio and allowing the compounding interest to work to your advantage, could be the answer to defending your portfolio.

 One tip: be aware that at the ex-dividend date, the stock price will go down.

-When I pick high dividend stocks, I am not wasting your time with low yielding stocks.
-I follow those stocks and watching how they were doing prior and today.
+When I pick high dividend stocks, I am not wasting my time with low-yielding stocks.
+I follow those stocks and watch how they were doing prior to and today.
 I watch the price movement starting within a month of the ex-dividend date by just looking at a chart.